davidefiocco/streamlit-fastapi-model-serving/README.md

 ### Deployment

 To deploy the app, one option is deployment on Heroku (with [Dockhero](https://elements.heroku.com/addons/dockhero)).
-To deploy
+To do so:

 - rename `docker-compose.yml` to `dockhero-compose`
 - create an app (we refer to its name as `<my-app>`) on a Heroku account